IRS 1098-T Tax Form

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.

 Box 2.
-Shows the total amounts billed in 2013 for qualified tuition and related expenses less any related reductions in charges made during 2012 that relate to those amounts billed during 2013.
-[Westchester Community College NOTE: Box 2 is always blank on our Form 1098-T. See above.]
+Shows the total amounts billed in 2014 for qualified tuition and related expenses less any related reductions in charges made during 2013 that relate to those amounts billed during 2014.
+[WCC NOTE: Box 2 is always blank on our Form 1098-T. See above.]

 Box 3.
-Shows whether your institution changed its method of reporting for 2013.
-[Westchester Community College NOTE: Westchester Community College did not change our method of reporting.]
+Shows whether your institution changed its method of reporting for 2014.
+[WCC NOTE: WCC did not change our method of reporting.]

 Box 4.
 Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture” in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.